Former Fettes pupil given £450,000 in damages over abuse

 The 83-year-old faces allegations of sexually and physically assaulting boys at two Edinburgh schools.

-Thompsons Solicitors said it had agreed a £450,000 payout with Fettes College, which is thought to be the biggest single settlement for someone who has raised allegations of historic abuse.
+Thompsons Solicitors said it had agreed a £450,000 payout with Fettes College, which is thought to be the largest award made to a victim of historic abuse at the school.

 The former pupil, who wishes to remain anonymous, said: "I have waited a long time for Fettes to recognise the abuse that I suffered at the hands of one of their teachers.